LenneDalben/StardewValleyModsGPL/It Takes a Village/[CP] It Takes a Village - Class Events/README.md

 # (CP) It Takes a Village - Class Events

 This mod is in development!
-NPCs help Penny teach the kiddos (Vincent and Jas) by giving lessons.
+Penny will recruit fellow townspeople to teach Vincent and Jas something they know.

 Features include randomized order of lessons and semi-dynamic dialog based on which lesson(s) played first!
 In repeat playthroughs, you may see the lessons in a different order, and with slightly different dialog, some which is seasonal.